 Welcome to the GVSU Trombone Studio!

 The Grand Valley State University Trombone Studio has been under the direction of Dr. Mark R. Williams since the Fall of 2008.
-The trombone studio is composed of a close-knit group of students who share a common interest in improving their skills as trombonists.
-All of the students perform in the GVSU Trombone Ensemble which performs concerts each semester.
-Studio members also perform in Grand Valley's outstanding ensembles and present solo recitals and chamber music performances.
-In addition, master classes and recitals are performed for students each year by guest trombone artists.
-Many students also participate in the Grand Rapids Symphony Student Passport program which allows them to purchase $5 tickets to concerts by the Grand Rapids Symphony, one of the finest regional symphony orchestras in the United States.
+The trombone studio is composed of students who share a common interest in improving their skills as trombonists.
+All of the students perform in the GVSU Trombone Ensemble which presents concerts annually.
+Studio members also perform in Grand Valley's large ensembles and present solo recitals and chamber music performances.
+In addition, master classes and recitals are performed for students by guest trombone artists.
+Many students also participate in the Grand Rapids Symphony Student Passport program which allows them to purchase low-cost tickets to concerts by the Grand Rapids Symphony, one of the finest orchestras in the United States.

-About the Music Department at Grand Valley State University
+About the Department of Music, Theatre, and Dance at Grand Valley State University

-The Music Department at Grand Valley State University is focused on undergraduate education.
-The department offers curricula leading to three undergraduate degrees: Bachelor of Arts, Bachelor of Music, and Bachelor of Music Education.
+The Department of Music, Theatre, and Dance at Grand Valley State University is focused on undergraduate education.
+The department offers curricula leading to three undergraduate music degrees: Bachelor of Arts, Bachelor of Music, and Bachelor of Music Education.
 These programs present music in the context of a broad liberal education, provide a course of study for the exceptionally gifted student who is interested in performance, composition, music technology, private studio teaching, or further graduate study, and prepares both vocal and instrumental students for careers in elementary and secondary school teaching.
-Additionally, the Music Department is committed to providing cultural enrichment to students in all departments and to serving the university community by providing appropriate musical support for all facets of academic life.
+Additionally, the Department of Music, Theatre, and Dance is committed to providing cultural enrichment to students in all departments and to serving the university community by providing appropriate performing arts support for all facets of academic life.

 About Grand Valley State University